aifimmunology/MOCHA/README.md

 It also holds metadata related to the genome, transcript database, and annotations: `metadata(SampleTileMatrices)`

-Individual sample-tile matrices for each cell population can be accessed as follows.
-These are filtered to only return tiles called for the given cell population.

 ## getDifferentialAccessibleTiles results

 Results of `MOCHA::getDifferentialAccessibleTiles` is given as a `data.table` and can be filtered using data.table syntax: